AimTuxOfficial/AimTux/README.md

 You might be prompted to enter in your password, this is because the injection script requires root access.

-You should see a lot of text being printed out, most of which is not important,
+The text printed out during injection is not important.

 If the injection was successful you'll see a message at the bottom saying `Successfully injected!`, however, if the message says `Injection failed`, then you've most likely done something wrong.